-However, the downside of being a sock knitter is that unless you wear your socks with sandals or see-through boots like these ones, it's much harder to recognise you than, say, someone who knits hats.
+However, the downside of being a sock knitter is that unless you wear your socks with sandals or see-through boots, it’s much harder to recognise you than, say, someone who knits hats.

 So, to solve the problem, it's been suggested that Sockalongers meeting up should wear something recognisable.
 I think it's best to avoid any cliches of red carnations and The Guardian newspaper so my contribution to the discussion is ... of course ... a tiny sock.
 A teeny tiny sock that could be worn either as a brooch, attached to a bag as a charm or perhaps even become a keyring.
 Or for whatever other use you can think of.
 (I think it's quite Christmassy so could imagine it as a decoration, although it's a bit too tiny to put gifts in.)
 And ta-dah ... here it is!